amarinderthind/EGFR-ap/README.md

 </p>

+#### How the App works

+For the app to work, users should download all the files in this repository and keep them in a single folder on their local machine.
+The user can then run the script 'EGFR_app.py'.
+To run this script, the user should type 'streamlit run EGFR_app.py' on the command prompt.
+This will open the app on the browser on the user's local machine.
+The user can then upload the input file in the format specified below and click the 'Predict' button.
+This will run the tool, and the user will get the desired output.

 ##### Steps of the pipeline

 The required input is a text file containing the `SMILES notation` of the small molecules whose activity will be predicted against EGFR.
 The user can provide a text file as a batch containing more than one small molecule's SMILES notation.